The couple that explores together stays together.

 BEST TIME TO VISIT: Spring, especially March through May, will keep you out of the busiest season (winter) and hurricane season (which peaks between August and October).

 WHY YOU SHOULD VISIT: Talk about a honeymoon destination!
 This tropical getaway has beaches, snorkeling, kayaking and more, including historic architecture.
+Plus, taking a road trip through the Florida Keys is seriously scenic.
 The nightly Sunset Celebration in Mallory Square is where crowds congregate to watch the spectacular colors as the sun sinks over the Gulf of Mexico, an other-worldly experience for couples.

 And, if you’re lucky, a butterfly might land on you at the Key West Butterfly and Nature Conservatory.
 Tickets are $12, but admiring hundreds of butterfly species as they flutter around you and your partner is priceless.

-So, take a break from your daily routine: Grab your significant other and head to one of these top destinations for couples.
+So, take a break from your daily routine: Grab your significant other and head to one of these top destinations for couples, or check out even more romantic getaways.
 Remember, true love isn’t about diamond rings and expensive wine.
 It’s about the shared memories forged through your own experiences.

 Wherever you go, you’ll be making those memories together — and by the end of the weekend, you’ll be closer than ever.
 And to find the very cheapest travel deals, remember to turn to Wanderu.
 Compare routes, schedules and prices on bus and train fares across the United States (and Europe!), and book your tickets on a single platform without paying a premium.
 Just download the Wanderu app or visit Wanderu.com to start your search.